 In an interview with the media, eCommerce giant, Amazon, has announced the closure of Chinese seller accounts.
 According to Dai Lingfei, the vice president of Amazon Global and the executive president of Amazon’s global store Asia Pacific region, Amazon has withdrawn the sales rights of about 600 Chinese brands in the past five months.
 This amounts to about 3,000 seller accounts, including some large sellers.

 Speaking to the media, Dai Lingfei lamented the misrepresentation of the facts of the case.

 First, she reiterated Amazon was a customer-centric company committed to delivering the best customer experience.
-As such, Amazon has always strictly prohibited abusive reviews and false reviews and has a very clear policy to tell sellers what kind of behavior is illegal.
+As such, Amazon has always strictly prohibited abusive and false reviews and has a clear policy to tell sellers what kind of behavior is illegal.

 Rather, the eCommerce giants expect product reviews to be as truthful and accurate as possible to enable customers to make correct purchase decisions.